 You can be just a Christian!
 Does this sound strange?
-With about 300 religious bodies in our country it might appear impossible to be a Christian without being part of a denomination.
-It is not only possible, but there are actual millions of “Christians only” in this and other nations.
+With about 300 religious bodies in our country, it might appear impossible to be a Christian without being part of a denomination.
+It is not only possible, but there are actually millions of “Christians only” in this and other nations.

 The churches of Christ

 Who are these people who seek to be only Christians?
 The congregations of which they are a part are usually known as “Churches of Christ.”
 This term is not used in a sectarian sense, but is intended to denote their desire to belong to Christ’s church.
 The Bible says, “All the churches of Christ greet you” (Romans 16:16).
 However, it is just as correct to describe the church of which we read in the Bible as “the church of God” (1 Corinthians 12:27), or “the household of faith” (Galatians 6:10).
 These and similar Biblical phrases are not proper names, but descriptive expressions which show how the church is related to Christ and His Father.

 Individually, Christ’s followers are known as “Christians” in the Bible.
 “The disciples were called Christians first in Antioch” (Acts 11:26).
 “If a man suffer as a Christian, let him not be ashamed, but let him glorify God in this name” (1 Peter 4:16).
 Never does a human name prefix the God-given name.
 Paul was one of the greatest of all Christians, but he did not want disciples to be called “Paulites” or “Paulite Christians” (‘1 Corinthians 1:10-17).